ifreund/pkgbasify/README.md

 # pkgbasify

-A tool to automatically convert a FreeBSD system to use [PkgBase](https://wiki.freebsd.org/PkgBase).
+Automatically convert a FreeBSD system to use [PkgBase](https://wiki.freebsd.org/PkgBase).

 ## Disclaimer